awsdocs/aws-cost-management-user-guide/doc_source/manage-account-payment-aispl.md

 1. Under **PAN Information**, choose **No** if you do not have a Permanent Account Number \(PAN\) or want to add it later\.
 If you have a PAN and want to add it now, choose **Yes**, and in the **PAN** field type your PAN\.

 1. Choose **Verify Card and Continue**\.
+You must provide your CVV as part of the verification process\.
 AISPL charges your card 2 INR as part of the verification process\.
 AISPL refunds the 2 INR after verification is done\.

 1. For **Provide a telephone number**, type your phone number\.
 If you have a phone extension, for **Ext**, type your phone extension\.